StuLiu/RegDA/README.md

 There are some differences comparing with the published paper.</h5>

 - The denoising approach in this repository is re-weighting, while in the paper is voting;
-- A class-frequency threshold is utilized to guild the pseudo label homogenizing.
+- A class-frequency threshold is utilized to guide the pseudo-label homogenizing.
-For each local region, if the class with larger frequency than this threshold, it will be employed for homogenizing;
+For each local region, if the class with a larger frequency than this threshold, it will be employed for homogenizing;
 - The LRH is also utilized in the aligning stage.